7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 What is Uterine Prolapse

-Basically, a collection of muscles and ligaments hold your uterus in place within your pelvis.
+A collection of muscles and ligaments holds your uterus in place within your pelvis.
 This is referred to as the pelvic floor muscles.
 When these components deteriorate, the uterus is unable to maintain its posture and begins to droop.
 Several reasons can contribute to pelvic muscle weakness, including:

 - Loss of muscle tone as a result of ageing

 - Chronic coughing, straining, or constipation